The Heart Behind the Meals

 In a separate bowl, whisk together eggs and sugar.

 Add cooked noodles and mix gently to coat.
-Make noodles are cooled off.
+Make sure noodles are cooled off.

 4. Combine Everything